 Minerals in Water

-In conclusion, adding minerals to your water can provide various health benefits, including improved digestion, stronger bones, better hydration, improved heart health, better energy, sleep, and lowered stress.
+In conclusion, adding minerals to your water can provide various health and nutrition benefits, including improved digestion, stronger bones, better hydration, improved heart health, better energy, sleep, and lowered stress.
 Mineral water also enhances the taste of plain water, making it more enjoyable to drink.
 So next time you’re feeling a little parched, reach for a bottle of mineral water and know that you are taking care of yourself from the inside out.